Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: Discussion

 \section{Discussion}

 In this paper we have investigated microscopic and macroscopic differential models of systems of interacting particles, chiefly inspired by human crowds, for an increasing number $N$ of total agents.
-The main novelty was the fact of considering \emph{massive} particles, i.e., particles whose mass does not scale with the number $N$.
-This implies that the continuous model is not obtained in the limit $N\to\infty$ from the discrete one, but is postulated \emph{per se} and coexists with the latter for every value of $N$.
-The question then arises under which conditions the two models can be considered the counterpart of one another at smaller and larger scales.
+The main novelty was the consideration of \emph{massive} particles, i.e., particles whose mass does not scale with the number $N$.
+This implies that the continuous model is not obtained in the limit $N\to\infty$ from the discrete model, rather it is postulated \emph{per se} for every value of $N$.
+The question then arises under which conditions the discrete and continuous models are counterparts of one another at smaller and larger scales.

 In particular, we have proved that the solutions to the following two models: